need4swede/wiki-go/data/documents/library/shortcuts/document.md

 ## Pinning Items

-### On iPhone and iPad

-- Tap **Pin** on a media or person detail page.
-- Touch and hold a movie, show, season, episode, collection, music video, or person card and choose **Pin** or **Unpin**.
-- Touch and hold an existing Pin card and choose **Remove Pin**.

-iOS does not have a separate Pins settings editor.
-It preserves the shared order while adding and removing Pins where their targets already appear.
-Browse-context and timestamp Pins created on Apple TV remain usable on iPhone and iPad.

-See [Pins on iPhone & iPad](/ios/pins) for the touch-specific guide.

-### On Apple TV

-#### From a Detail Page
+### From a Detail Page

-The first action button on any movie, series, season, or episode page is a **Pin** toggle.
+Use the **Pin** action on any movie, series, season, episode, collection, music video, or person detail page.
-Press it once to pin the item, again to unpin.
+Select it once to pin the item and again to unpin it.
-No confirmation dialog.

-#### Long-Press on Any Card

-Hold Select on any content card across Home, Library, or Browse.
-A modal appears with **Pin** or **Unpin** alongside the played-status actions.

-#### From the Episode Menu
+### From a Card or Browse Picker

+Long-press a content card to open its quick actions and choose **Pin**, **Unpin**, or **Remove Pin**.
+This works for media, people, and browse cards.
-Long-press an episode card to open the episode menu.
+The same action on an episode card opens its episode menu.
-The Pin / Unpin action appears alongside Mark as Played and other quick actions.

-#### From a Person Page

-Person pages have a **Pin** button next to the portrait.
-Pinning a person gives you one-tap access to their filmography.

-#### From a Browse Picker

-When browsing by genre, studio, network, or person, long-press any picker card to pin that browse view.
+When browsing by genre, studio, network, or person, long-press a picker card to pin that browse view.
 For studios and networks, Neptune normalizes the name so the Pin matches its TMDB equivalent when possible.

+Use the same Pin action on a person page to save that person's filmography.

+The shared Pins order is preserved across devices while you add and remove Pins where their targets appear.

 ## Timestamp Pins